 KEY user_email (user_email)

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;Two things matter here.
 First, the value is never the plaintext and never reversible.
 A hash function only goes one way, so a stolen wp_users table does not hand the attacker your password.
-It hands them a value they have to brute-force, which is the whole point of using a slow hash.
+It hands them a value they have to brute-force against a slow hash, which is the whole point of using one.
 Second, the column is VARCHAR(255), comfortably wider than any hash WordPress has ever put in it.
 A phpass portable hash is 34 characters; a WordPress bcrypt hash is around 60-65.
 The 255 leaves enormous headroom, which is deliberate, and I will come back to why it is the right call for your own tables.

 The phpass era: $P$ portable hashes